When the official history of the setting is overwritten by the ones in power and their Propaganda Machine.

 Directly addressed by former Secretary of Defense Robert S. Mc Namara in the 2003 documentary The Fog Of War who admitted that firebombing 63 Japanese cities and following it up with 2 nuclear bombs would be considered a war crime if not for the fact that he was on the winning side and then wonders why that should make any difference.

 1984.
-This was the whole purpose of minitrue (The Ministry Of Truth), which constantly rewrites history. ("He who controls the past, controls the future; he who controls the present, controls the past.")
+This was the whole purpose of minitrue (The Ministry Of Truth), which constantly rewrites history to suit the Party's current needs and destroys and replaces "inaccurate" accounts and records with today's official version of events — which is in turn likely to be "corrected" again tomorrow, when the Party's needs change. ("He who controls the past, controls the future; he who controls the present, controls the past.")

 Animorphs.
 Interestingly, it's the humans that do this, refusing to put Jake on trial for war crimes while happily trying Visser One for the same charge.